cloudflare/cloudflare-docs/content/email-security/email-configuration/enhanced-detections/business-email-compromise/gworkspaces-directory-guide.md

     ![Go to Directories in the dashboard of Area 1, and then select Add Directory to start the authorization process](/email-security/static/bec/gmail/step2-directories.png)

-3. In the Add Directory configuration panel, enter fhe following details:
+3. In the Add Directory configuration panel, enter the following details:
     - **Directory Type**: Use the drop-down menu and select **Google**.
     - **Directory Name**: Enter a string that represents the directory.
 This value will be referenced in the Business Email Compromise List configuration section.
 For example, `Gmail`.
     - **Sync Frequency**: Update the value to your preference.